zanmato/broquest/README.md

 - **Local-first** - All your data stays on your machine with no cloud dependencies
 - **Cross-platform** - Available for Linux, macOS and Windows

+## macOS

+**IMPORTANT:** After downloading you have to run `xattr -r -d com.apple.quarantine Broquest.app` in the folder of the app since the app isn't notarized.

 ## Scripting

 Broquest supports JavaScript scripting for pre-request and post-response hooks using [QuickJS](https://bellard.org/quickjs/) with [LLRT modules](https://github.com/awslabs/llrt) that provide Node.js-compatible APIs.